DEFRA/software-development-standards/standards/container_standards.md

 ### Public images are signed
 A digital fingerprint should be added to each image.
 This enables consumers of images to verify the source and trust levels of the image they are consuming.

+### Images are tagged using semantic versioning

 ### Production images should be immutable and once built do not change but can be configured
-### Images are tagged using semantic versioning
+Immutable images do not change once created which gives the a versioned image predictability and portability.

 ### Images are self contained and carry all runtime dependencies
 Images should not be dependent on their host infrastructure for any application dependency.
 This enables them to be freely deployed and orchestrated anywhere capable of running containers.